MeshWorld India Logo MeshWorld.

 • Editor model (Claude Sonnet 4) — generates the actual file edits

-You get sophisticated reasoning from an expensive model and clean, reliable output from a cheaper, more precise one.
-In practice, this measurably reduces failed edit attempts and speeds up complex refactors.
+You get sophisticated reasoning from an expensive model and clean, reliable output from a cheaper one.
+In practice, this measurably reduces failed edit attempts.
+I’ve been using it for refactors that touch 10+ files and the difference is night and day.

-Aider publishes its own Polyglot coding benchmark — multi-language code editing tasks designed to reflect real-world performance.
-As of late May 2026:
+Aider publishes its own Polyglot coding benchmark — multi-language code editing tasks designed to reflect real-world performance:

 ModelQualitySpeedCostBest For